tshi13/Do-It/doc/srs/srs_it5.md

 - As a user, I want the UI to be user-friendly and easily navigable in the program

 ## Software Architecture & Technology Stack:
-In addition to CRUD functionality, the DoIt web application will include user interaction in a group chat with texts and pictures, users' voting on each others' completion of tasks, the ability to search and join groups by invite code or name, the ability to mark shared/group tasks as completed, and the ability to trade and earn coins.
-For the tech stack, we will use the MongoDB, Express, React, and Node.js.
-More technologies may be introduced if needed, programming languages could be Javascript and Python.
+In addition to CRUD functionality, the DoIt web application will include user interaction in a group chat with texts and pictures, users' selecting the completion of group tasks, the ability to search and join groups by invite code or name, the ability to mark shared/group tasks as completed, and the ability to trade and earn coins.
+For the tech stack, we will use MongoDB, Express, React, and Node.js, and we will use the programming languages JavaScript.

+Additonal technologies have been very helpful too.
 Specifically, we used MaterialUI to style the front end, and we used Axios in our DAOs (Data Access Objects) to communicate with the database backend.
-Lastly, for the chat, we used the Stream API to include a functional and quality chat in the app.
+For the chat, we used the Stream API to include a functional and quality chat in the app.

-GetStream acts a self-contained application with its own database, meaning that it is modularized and separate from the rest of our program.
+More on the chat: The GetStream Chat acts a self-contained application with its own database, meaning that it is modularized and separate from the rest of our program.
 GetStream has its own database which stores all users, groups, and chat messages.
 MongoDB also stores users and groups, but not chat messages.
 This point is relevant for our software architecture because our application simulataneously maintains identical records in MongoDB and the GetStream database for users and groups (similar to a foreign key linked across two tables), so that the correct chat messages can be retrieved and rendered for any group in MongoDB.

 For our login options, which include DoIt hashed password login, Google login, and Facebook login, we used external libraries.
 For example, to hash the password, we used an external library.
 Also, for Google and Facebook logins, we used APIs to handle communicating with those external services for us.

+Finally, the backend and frontend are deployed on Heroku so that the DoIt app is available 24/7 to all users.

 ### Built With